pivotalexperimental/jelly/README.markdown

 The `spread_jelly` line activates the events that you have defined on the current page.

-Usage
+Basic Usage
 -------------

 Jelly maps page-specific Javascript functions to Rails Actions and Controllers.
 For example: StoriesController#index will activate the `index` function in the `Fun` Jelly object.
 Jelly uses jQuery's `$(document).ready()` to execute the page-specifc function when the page has loaded.
 Let's look at some code:

-In `public/javascripts/pages/stories.js`, we create a simple Jelly file:
+In public/javascripts/pages/stories.js, we create a simple Jelly file:

     Jelly.add("Stories", {